velt-js/velt-mcp-installer/README.md

 - ✅ Runs basic QA validation
 - ✅ Returns TODO checklist for manual setup
 - ❌ Does NOT use any defaults (no "freestyle comments")
-- ❌ Does NOT ask more questions (VeltProvider location, sidebar position)
+- ❌ Does NOT ask more questions (VeltProvider location, corner position)
 - ❌ Does NOT generate implementation plan
 - ❌ Does NOT modify project files beyond CLI scaffolding